Can Biblical Scholars be Questioned by Self-Educated Scholars?

 But the Christian community, in their worship of titles and doctorates, appears to have largely forgotten this.
 Seminarians also seem to have forgotten that they are not any more intelligent than many without titles and seminary degrees, they simply have a specialized body of knowledge that they paid a great deal of money to attain and put in an extraordinary amount of time to acquire.

-This writer has witnessed theologians dismissing, talking down to, and being highly critical of self-educated Christians expressing biblical conclusions that differ from those taught in seminaries.
-There has always been a “them and us” mentality between laity and clergy, which the Bible says is sin.
+This writer has witnessed theologians and lay people dismissing, talking down to, and being highly critical of self-educated Christians expressing biblical conclusions that differ from those traditionally taught in seminaries.
+There is a sinful “them and us” mentality between laity and clergy, which the Bible condemns.
 In fact, John wrote that God hated it.

-The doctors (PhD’s) and lawyers of Jesus’ day were a class consisting of the scribes and politically powerful sects of the Sadducees and Pharisees.
-Jesus did not say "Don’t become highly educated."
+The doctors (PhD’s) and lawyers of Jesus’ day were a class consisting of the scribes and politically powerful sects such as the Sadducees and Pharisees.
+Jesus never said, "Don’t become highly educated."
 He simply warned against using education wrongly and withholding knowledge from the people.

-But my goodness, look what happened in the Middle Ages, when the Bible began to be translated into languages lay-people could read.
-The ruling class [including many educated clergymen] went berserk.
+But look what happened in the Middle Ages, when the Bible began to be translated into languages lay-people could read.
+The ruling class, including church leaders, went berserk.
 Their exclusive applecart was upset indeed.

 Even so, their qualifications are strictly enforced.
-They do not all possess expertise in certain areas of non-theological study, though some do.
+They do not all possess expertise in certain areas of non-theological study.
 Some are simply self-educated theologians, no different from the unsanctioned Lollards of Wycliff's day.
-BUT: 1.)
+But: 1.)
 They are all men.
 Men are given leeway for lack of theological training, whereas most women [scholars or not] are simply written off as feminists and ignored (not referring, here, to denominations and groups that accept women scholars and leaders) 2.)
-These untrained men either have powerful connections or are prolific and/or best-selling authors.
+These untrained men either have powerful connections or are gifted speakers and prolific or best-selling authors.

-This writer appreciates the examples and encouragement of these non-theologian gatecrashers in assuring all Christians that they too can [and should] research and learn for themselves.
+This writer appreciates these non-theologian gatecrashers in being examples to all Christians that they too can [and should] research and learn for themselves.

-We must hold theologians to account.
-Don’t let anyone ever say that simply reading our Bibles is not enough.
-Indeed, it is always the first thing we must do.
+We must hold theologians accountable.
+Don’t ever let anyone say that simply reading our Bibles is not enough.
+Indeed, it is always the first thing we must do to learn what is in it and, ... just as importantly, what is not in it.
 Just read it.
-And we must do this every day.
+We must do this every day.

 READ OUR BIBLES EVERY DAY, ALWAYS PICKING UP TODAY WHERE WE LEFT OFF YESTERDAY.
 That is the only way to gain a comprehensive knowledge of what the Bible says and does not say.
 When we do this, then, and then only, can we build a foundation for further study.

+The definition of scholar is refreshingly simple.
 A scholar is "...anyone who has an aptitude for study."
-Our Creator does not limit his gifts and callings to a certain sex or to those within academia.
+Our Creator does not limit his gifts and callings to a certain sex or to certain ones with academic titles.
 Anyone can become a biblical scholar.
-And many [who are told they cannot] should.
+And many who are told they cannot, should.

 This article is not written to disparage theological academics.
 It is written to highlight the dangers of dependence on the academics and to encourage all Christians to read and study for themselves.
 Then, and only then, can we spot inconsistencies and biases when we read scholarly conclusions from academic works.

 In summary, hold theologians to account.
 Think for ourselves.
-Use the vast number of resources available to everyone in this technological age we live in.
-For the first time in history, the unwashed masses can [not only read the Bible for themselves but also] have access to much, if not all, of the resources that were previously available only to academics and professional scholars.
+Critically use the vast number of resources available to everyone in this technological age we live in.
+For the first time in history, the unwashed masses can not only read the Bible for themselves but also have access to much, if not all, of the resources that were previously available only to academics and professional scholars.

 The beloved disciple, John, wrote that, “…the anointing which you obtained from HIM abides in you and you need not that any man teach you but as the same anointing teaches you of all things and is truth and is no lie and even as it teaches you, you shall be remaining in HIM.”